 Hemolysis can be quite subtle or it can be extreme.
 In rare cases hemolysis can be life threatening.
 If enough RBC’s die the body will have no means of getting oxygen to the body, resulting in death without immediate medical attention.
 The usual treatment for this is transfusion of whole blood, but this also has severe health risks that can be fatal.
 It is always best to avoid the triggers of hemolytic anemia.

 Chronic fatigue, pale skin color, yellow skin and/or eyes, back pain, shortness of breath and dark urine can all be signs of hemoysis.
 For a complete list of symptoms, go here.
-Low level hemolysis can lead to blindness, heart attack, pulmonary hypertension, hyperbillirubinimia, stunted growth, vitamin deficiency and high iron levels.
-Because the body has to remove the byproducts of hemolysis it puts stress on the liver, kidneys and bladder.
+Low level hemolysis over time can lead to many other health issues and can make other health problems worse.

 Avoiding Hemolytic Anemia

 This is always a difficult concept for people to grasp.
 If you eat something and see no immediate negative effects, it’s easy to think that it’s okay to eat that food.
-Unfortunately, ALL foods which cause oxidative stress cause RBC’s to die which reduces the body’s supply of G6PD which is necessary for life.
-If we constantly reduce the amount of G6PD available, we put ourselves at risk for other problems.
-For example: G6PD is necessary for changing carbohydrates to energy.
-If we come into contact with something very harmful, we will need all the G6PD we can get.
+Unfortunately, ALL foods which cause oxidative stress cause RBC’s to die.

 Treatment and Prevention